Jump to recipe

 Low Carb Peanut Butter Pie

-- 1 c. natural peanut butter, (I use creamy for the pie crust)
+- 1 cup natural peanut butter, (I use creamy for the pie crust)

 - 1 egg

-- 3/4 c. low fat cream cheese, at room temperature
+- 3/4 cup low-fat cream cheese, at room temperature

-- 3/4 c. whipping cream, whipped and sweetened
+- 3/4 cup whipping cream, whipped and sweetened

-Once crust is thoroughly cooled, mix the cream cheese and powdered erythirtol well until thoroughly blended.
+- Once the crust is thoroughly cooled, mix the cream cheese and powdered erythritol well until thoroughly blended.
 Stir in the peanut butter, vanilla, salt, & whipped whipping cream.
 Mix until well blended and same consistency.
 Pour into cooled cookie crust and freeze for at least 2 hours.

-It is best to cut this pie directly out of the freezer and store in the refrigerator.
+- It is best to cut this pie directly out of the freezer and store it in the refrigerator.